 Outside of work, Mr Pollard has two children and is a former Oxfordshire county cricketer.
 He now enjoys playing league cricket with his son.
 He previously captained his medical school football team, twice winning the national tournament.

-Mr Tom Pollard practices privately at the following locations:
+Mr Tom Pollard

 British Hip Society

 International Society for Hip Arthroscopy